Why Helen Clark and John Key are right—TV networks collude—and MMP purists are wrong

 Helen Clark and John Key are right—a series of eight-way television debates during Campaign 08 would be a waste of their time, and a tax on the patience of viewers and voters.

-What voters need is undistracted head-to-head televised debates between the two politicians—one of whom will lead the formation of New Zealand’s next government.
-And those debates need to occur at the beginning and end of the campaign.
+What voters need is undistracted head-to-head televised debates between the two politicians—one of whom will lead the formation of

 What voters do not need is the distraction of six third-party leaders worming their way around the key questions the viewers want them to answer: who will you align with and what is your bottom-line price?